CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 In this task, you'll verify the correct Azure RMS functionality of your tenant.

-1. In the LabVM, Open PowerShell by right-clicking the Start button in the taskbar and selecting **Terminal (Admin)**.
+1. On the **Lab VM**, launch Windows PowerShell with administrative privileges.

 1. Run the **Install Module** cmdlet in the terminal window to install the latest **Exchange Online PowerShell** module version: